 He reiterated the long-standing FDA position that CBD is not a recognized dietary ingredient, and that is not permissible for use in foods, beverages and supplements.

-But shortly before his resignation, Gottlieb told the House Appropriations Committee that the FDA plans to hold public hearings in May that could lead to a new regulatory “swim lane” permitting the use of low-concentration CBD in supplements.
+But shortly before his resignation, Gottlieb told the House Appropriations Committee that the FDA plans to hold public hearings that could lead to a new regulatory “swim lane” permitting the use of low-concentration CBD in supplements.

 Industry insiders say CBD and hemp are among the few issues in Washington about on which there is strong bipartisan support.
 The hemp industry is growing very rapidly, creating many new job opportunities—especially in agriculture-heavy states—and few in congress want to see federal agencies squelch a highly popular product category.